modernism

 RELATED: Ivan Bahrianyi: perfect adventure novels, perfect adventure life

-The plot of “The City” is familiar to the readers of “Bel-Ami” by Guy de Maupassant, whom, by the way, Pidmohylnyi translated as well: a young man that conquers the city and in parallel, of course, conquers women, takes from their lives everything (the best for his career and social status, in particular), breaks their heart, destroys their fates and goes on living without any troubles.
+The plot of “The City” is familiar to the readers of “Bel-Ami” by Guy de Maupassant, whom, by the way, Pidmohylnyi translated as well: A young man who conquers the city and in parallel, of course, conquers women, takes from their lives everything (the best for his career and social status, in particular), breaks their heart, destroys their fates, and goes on living without any troubles.
 Isn’t this an eternal topic in world literature?

 Unlike French or German novels of this kind, “The City” is filled with a good portion of irony and philosophical talks one can have over a glass of beer.
 So when you read about the formation of Stepan Radchenko’s identity as an artist and a citizen, you don’t feel like yawning and setting the book aside as far as possible, as it could have been with reading about Georges Duroy’s wandering in Paris, described in “Bel-Ami.”
 “The City” is not an adaptation of Maupassan or “The Clouds” (“Хмари”) by Nechuy-Levytsky (another classical novel about Kyiv).
 It is a story about a space that Pidmohylny finally wants to add to the discourse.